 Next, I dipped five or six of the coated potato slices in the egg white/milk mixture and returned them to the Ziploc bag with the breading mix.
 I gave the bag a good shake to coat the potatoes.

-Then, I returned the double coated potatoes to the parchment paper.
-I repeated this with the remaining potatoes. - Frying the Mojo Potatoes
+Then, I returned the double-coated potatoes to the parchment paper.
+I repeated this with the remaining potatoes.

-I heated about 2 cups of peanut oil in a large skillet over medium to medium-high heat to 350°F.
+- Frying the Copycat Mojo Potatoes: I heated about 2 cups of peanut oil in a large frying pan over medium heat to medium-high heat to 350ยฐF.
+This was enough oil to deep fry the potatoes.

 Once the oil reached temperature, I added about 10 of the coated potatoes to the skillet.
-I wanted to make sure that I didn’t over-crowd the potatoes in the pan.
+I wanted to ensure I didn’t over-crowd the potatoes in the pan.

-I fried the potatoes for 3 to 4 minutes on each side until they were golden brown.
+I fried the potatoes on each side for 3 to 4 minutes until golden brown.

 Serving the Crispy Mojo Potatoes